wevoice/wesub/docs/permissions.rst

 The permission system
 =====================

-The permission system in Universal subtitles is very flexible to allow for the needs of different teams.
+The permission system in Amara is very flexible to allow for the needs of different teams.
 This document will give you a high level overview of what is possible.
 You should read this before trying to understand the source code.